 The 2019 Midwest flooding disaster impacted crops, trucking and barge facilities, totaling billions in losses.
-This event is another example of supply chain sustainability needed.
+This event is another example of why building sustainability in supply chain logistics is needed.
 Companies with agile logistics operations can react to events like these.

 The global investment community wants sustainable supply chains, too.
 A Nielsen survey shows 73% of consumers will change their consumption habits to reduce their environmental impact.
 Investors like BlackRock, the world’s largest asset manager, are taking heed.
 Sustainability is a top 2021 priority.
 BlackRock says it will look to see how companies rebuild their businesses for long-term sustainability.